NIRALUser/NeuroRuler/data/README.md

 # README

-If this directory name changes, it needs to change in user_settings.py and constants.py.
+If this directory name changes, it needs to change in user_settings.py and constants.py and in .github/workflows/tests.yml.

 Note: All .nrrd, .nii.gz, .nii, and .tsv files in this directory are ignored.